 In the 1921 teaching manual “Principles of Pianoforte Practice” by James Friskin, he asserts that most students “simply do not hear all the sounds they produce”.
 I concur.
-Friskin would be amazed, I’m sure, at the technological tools available to students today, namely YouTube and phones.
-YouTube for inspiration, artist impression, and guidance.
-The phone for recording and evaluating their progress.
+I'm sure Friskin would be amazed at the ease with which a student can now record their practicing for self-evaluation.

 Now the hard part, learning to love how we sound.
-It takes a certain amount of fortitude to listen to ourselves.
-Especially in early music study.
-It can be discouraging.
+I'll be honest, in the early days it will take a certain amount of fortitude.
 But push on in faith.
-You will be the first to hear improvement and progress in your playing.
-Over time you will accumulate hundreds, even thousands of practice recordings.
-(In 12 years of playing drums I’ve 248 Gigs of mp3 recordings) It’s fun and gratifying to hear how one sounded a decade earlier, or even last year.
+You will be the first to hear the improvement and progress as you accumulate and listen to hundreds, even thousands of practice recordings.
+(In 13 years of playing drums I’ve 248 Gigs of mp3 recordings.
+It’s both humbling and gratifying to hear how one sounded a decade earlier, or even last year.)

 If I can help you learn to practice effectively, call me.

 You've got to learn your instrument.
 Then, you practice, practice, practice.
 And then, when you finally get up there on the bandstand, forget all that and just wail.

 I'm a professional pianist and music educator in West Toronto Ontario.
 I'm also a devoted percussionist and drum teacher.